-2. Soliciting and advertising may be seen as a form of speech.
-The First Amendment of the United State Constitution protects freedom of speech and does not allow the government to interfere with that speech.
-However, that prohibition is not absolute.
-The government may prohibit speech if that speech is related to an illegal activity.
-To withstand judicial scrutiny, that prohibition must directly advance a compelling state interest and must be narrowly drawn to focus on speech aimed at a violation of a core prohibition in the act.

-This act deals with a compelling state interest - the protection of children from the dangers that may result from an unregulated custody transfer.
-As set forth in Section 203 and further described in its Comments, this act is designed to protect a child and prevent the child from being transferred into the custody of a person who might not be fit to provide for the health, safety, and well-being of the child.
-It is also designed to protect a child from being transferred into the custody of a person who might be a child trafficker or sexual molester.

-This prohibition on solicitation or advertising is narrowly focused on speech that is aimed at a violation of a core prohibition of the act.
-The core prohibition in the act is an unregulated child custody transfer.
-As noted above, some form or solicitation or advertising is usually involved in located persons to whom or from whom custody of a child might be transferred.
-In reality, solicitation or advertising is an initial step in achieving an unregulated child custody transfer.
-The limitation on speech set forth in this section is narrowly focused on that core prohibition.
-Only speech that is aimed at implementing or facilitating an unregulated child custody transfer is prohibited.
-No other speech is affected.
-This limitation will not have a wider sweep than is necessary to accomplish the core prohibition of the act.

-3. Three specific situations of prohibited advertising are identified.
-A parent, guardian, or individual with whom a child has been placed for adoption might initiate the advertising in an attempt to find a person to whom the parent might transfer custody of a child in violation of Section 203(a).
+2. Three specific situations of prohibited advertising are identified.
+A parent might initiate the advertising in an attempt to find a person to whom the parent might transfer custody of a child in violation of Section 203(a).
 Alternatively, a third person might initiate the advertising in an attempt to locate a child, i.e., the third person is seeking to locate a child whose custody would be transferred to that person in violation of Section 203(b).
-Finally, an intermediary who seeksseeking to facilitate or assist a parent, guardian, or individual, or a third party, or both with a custody transfer that would violate Section 203(b) might initiate the advertising.
-It should be noted that even though advertising prohibited by this section might be separately initiated by all three parties (a parent, guardian, or individual, a transferee, and an intermediary) in any individual custody transfer, it need not be.
+Finally, an intermediary who seeks to facilitate or assist a parent, a third party, or both with a custody transfer that would violate Section 203(b) might initiate the advertising.

+It should be noted that even though advertising prohibited by this section might be separately initiated by all three parties (parent, transferee, and intermediary) in any individual custody transfer, it need not be.
 Only one party, for example an intermediary, might conduct the advertising.
 In that case, although all three parties might engage in a child custody transfer prohibited by Section 203, only one of them will have engaged in advertising prohibited by this section.

-34. To be in violation of this section, the person engaging in the solicitation or advertising must have an intent to make or receive or act as an intermediary in a transfer of custody of a child in violation of Section 203 or act as an intermediary in such a transfer.
+3. To be in violation of this section, the person engaging in the solicitation or advertising must have an intent to make or receive or act as an intermediary in a transfer of custody of a child in violation of Section 203.
 Thus, it is possible in an appropriate circumstance that a person might lack sufficient mens rea to be guilty of a violation of this section.

-45. Subsection (b) states that a violation of this section is a crime.
+4. Subsection (b) states that a violation of this section is a crime.
 The exact degree or level of crime is left to the state in insert.
 A state may insert the category of crime it determines appropriate, e.g., felony, misdemeanor, or infraction.
 A state may also designate a violation of this section as a specific crime defined by other state law, e.g., solicitation to transfer custody of a child.
-The penalties attendant to a violation would then be determined by the other state law.
-6. Section 230 of the Communications Decency Act (47 U.S.C.
-Section 230) protects interactive computer service platforms from liability due to solicitation or advertising conducted by other persons using the service platform.
-The prohibitions and penalties in this section apply only to the persons who conduct the solicitation or advertising.
-They do not apply to the computer service platform.
+The penalties attendant to a violation would then be determined by other state law.

 [Section 206.
+Enforcement

-Enforcement If the [law enforcement authority] has probable cause to believe that a person has violated this [article], the [law enforcement authority] may investigate and take legal action as provided by this act or other law of this state.]
+If the [law enforcement authority] has probable cause to believe that a person has violated this [article], the [law enforcement authority] may investigate and take legal action as provided by other law of this state.]

+37 t

+Legislative Note: This section should be omitted if other law of the state already authorizes a state officer to take action to enforce this act.

-A state should insert the appropriate law enforcement authority that will investigate and bring a already authorizes a state officer to take action to enforce this act.
+42 A state should insert the appropriate law enforcement authority that will investigate and bring a